Unified theory of magnetization temperature dependence in ferrimagnets: Introduction

 The second problem with the MFA, common for EuO and YIG, is that it does not account for the transverse fluctuations of the neighboring spins $\bm S_j$, which influence the given spin $\bm S_i$.

-This issue is addressed in Section \ref{ss:low-T} where we formulated spin-wave approximation (SWA) Eq.\,\eqref{S-Td} for suppression of magnetization in multi-sublattice magnetics.
+This issue is addressed in Sec. \ref{ss:low-T} where we formulated spin-wave approximation (SWA) \eqref{S-Td} for suppression of magnetization in multi-sublattice magnetics.
 To calculate the magnitization in the framework of SWA, an explicit knowledge of the magnon frequency spectra is required.

 It is well known that the frequency spectra of the magnetic material with $n$ sublattices involve $n$ branches.
 For collinear magnetic structures with $n_+$ sublattices oriented along the external magnetic field and $n_-=n-n_+\leq n_+$ sublattices oriented in the opposite direction, the total $n$ branches can be categorized into two groups: $n_+$ ``ferromagnetic" modes and $n_-$ ``antiferromagnetic" modes.
-According to Eq.\,\(\eqref{S-Td}\), the excitation of a single ferromagnetic magnon reduces the total $z$-projection of spin, $\overline S^z$, by unity.
+According to Eq.\,$ \eqref{S-Td}$, the excitation of a single ferromagnetic magnon reduces the total $z$-projection of spin, $\overline S^z$, by unity.
 In contrast, the excitation of a single antiferromagnetic magnon increases $\overline S^z$ by unity.

 In YIG, there are $n_+=12$ ferromagnetic modes and $n_-=8$ antiferromagnetic modes, making a total of $n=20$ frequency modes, as is shown in Fig.\,\ref{F:3}.
 The ferromagnetic modes are represented by green lines, while the antiferromagnetic modes are shown by blue lines.